How to use VLC as a video cutting toolTo cut videos in VLC, follow the steps given below:-

 6) Tick show more options on the bottom left side of the dialog box to show extended options.

-9) In the following dialog box, click on browse to select the destination where your trimmed video will be saved.
+9) After selecting a profile, click on Browse in the Browse field to select the destination where your trimmed video will be saved.
+Also add a name for the output video in this step.

 10) Click on Start to begin the cutting process.